palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 ![admin.png](/img/admin.png)

-California recently published its campaign finance database online after a successful campaign by civic hackers.
-In response, reporters at The Times and CIR built a series ad-hoc tools to deal with this database.
-But these tools didn't scale and were hard for other developers to read and use.
-We asked ourselves, "Is there a better way?"

-## Building a Better Way

-This project was born late last year when The Times and CIR began sending emails back and forth on ways we could share what we learned building campaign finance applications.
-As it turned out, Agustin Armendariz, formerly of CIR, had already written a Python script to load parts of the CAL-ACCESS data dump into a Django project.
-With that script in mind, we created the California Civic Data Coalition Github organization and began hacking on this project in the open.

-And then the project hit a standstill.
-While we put in the leg-work to parse and harvest some of the initial data, the hurdles were gargantuan.
-For starters, the load-and-clean script took over 24 hours to complete.
-For the journalist on a deadline, this was unacceptable.
-Moreover, the secondary script for associating candidates and their committees took another 24 hours, resulting in a two-day snorefest and several missed deadlines.
-On top of that, the front-end interface was built in roughly a week and, while functional, didn't provide much in the form of help.

-Given the scope of this project, we decided we needed to all get a room for a couple of days and make this project shine.
-The OpenNews code convening seemed like the perfect opportunity for this.
-So after pitching our goals with the OpenNews team, we all met in San Francisco and began hacking.

-### Optimizing the code

-Priority one for the backend was speed.
-How could we cut down the load time for the parsing and get developers up and running?
-The answer came in [cProfile](https://docs.python.org/2/library/profile.html), a Python standard library module that measures how long parts of a program take to execute.

-{% highlight bash %}
-$ python -m cProfile example/manage.py downloadcalaccessraw
-{% endhighlight %}

-By default, this will print a log of every transaction your script is running.
-This can get rather long, so it's better to point the output of cProfile to a log file.

-{% highlight bash %}
-$ python -m cProfile example/manage.py downloadcalaccessraw > speedtest.log
-{% endhighlight %}

-`cProfile` showed us that the `downloadcalaccessraw` command had several loops slowing down the script.
-You can see our work with this in our [Makefile](https://github.com/california-civic-data-coalition/django-calaccess-raw-data/commit/a59e0276100cd5d854225ba9de41715fa1b66b68?diff=unified#diff-b67911656ef5d18c4ae36cb6741b7965R12).
-With `cProfile`, we saw that some of the loops we were doing in Python took a long time and happened millions of times.

-By refactoring those parts of the code, we were able to get the total script runtime down to roughly __15 minutes__!
-With the speed increase, we moved on to make sure every table in the CAL-ACCESS data dump had an appropriate Django model.

 ## Lowering the Barrier to Entry with django-calaccess-campaign-browser

 We built `django-calaccess-raw-data` for folks who wanted to build applications on top of CAL-ACCESS.
 It doesn't provide much abstraction, and still comes with a bring-your-own-analysis prerequisite, but it makes the database easier to consume.
 That said, we also wanted to build a secondary tool to help folks move more quickly.
 That's where `django-calaccess-campaign-browser` comes in.
 The campaign browser goes the next step and associates candidates with their campaign committees, which means you can get a snapshot of a politican's career on a single page.
 Installation is pretty simple too: